Information manipulation theory: History and central themes

 In the fall of 1987 and early spring of 1988, deception scholar Steven McCornack - then a doctoral student at the University of Illinois - collected data for his dissertation.
 Somewhat unwittingly McCornack employed a method not used by prior deception researchers.
 At that time, most deception researchers instructed study participants to either "lie" or "tell the truth."
 McCornack, however, gave participants in his study no such guidance.
 Instead, he placed them in situations that had provoked other people to lie, and asked them what they would say (he previously had gathered data on the kinds of situations that trigger lying amongst college students).
 Fully expecting to be able to code his data in terms of "truth" versus "falsity," McCornack was stunned to observe that the messages that had been generated defied such a dichotomy.
 The typical message in his data involved complex combinations of truthful and false elements.
 In his subsequent dissertation, McCornack argued that deceivers manipulate two primary dimensions when seeking to mislead others: the amount of information that is shared, and whether or not such information is distorted.

 Two years later, while an assistant professor at Michigan State University, McCornack revisited his dissertation data.
 Dissatisfied with his dissertation's two-dimensional characterization of messages (i.e., "amount of information" and "distortion of information"), he sought the counsel of his doctoral advisor, Barbara O'Keefe, who recommended that he draw upon Paul Grice's theory of conversational implicature as the theoretical foundation.
 Reanalyzing his data from a four-dimensional Gricean perspective (see below), McCornack found an almost perfect goodness-of-fit, and authored a series of conference papers explicating his analysis.

 In 1992, McCornack published two articles that are recognized as the seminal works in Information Manipulation Theory.
-In his first article, McCornack lays out the basic premise of IMT, namely that deception messages derive from covert violations of conversational maxims, and that “deceptive messages function deceptively because they violate the principles that govern conversational exchanges” (McCornack 1992).
-The second article, written in collaboration with noted deception scholar Timothy Levine (McCornack et al. 1992) provided an empirical test of the theory.
+In his first article, McCornack lays out the basic premise of IMT, namely that deception messages derive from covert violations of conversational maxims, and that “deceptive messages function deceptively because they violate the principles that govern conversational exchanges”.
+The second article, written in collaboration with noted deception scholar Timothy Levine provided an empirical test of the theory.

 Prior work on deceptive discourse forms

 Prior to the publication of Information Manipulation Theory, a handful of studies had examined the various ways people play with information when misleading others; although no collective theoretical framework had been posited connecting these works to one another.
-Most influential of these, in shaping McCornack's thinking, was a study by Turner, Edgley and Olmstead (1975) examining information control during important conversations.
+The most influential of these, in shaping McCornack's thinking, was a study by Turner, Edgley, and Olmstead examining information control during important conversations.
 Turner et al. had participants record an important conversation, and then self-analyze how many of their utterances were completely honest, versus those that controlled information in significant ways.
-They observed several forms of information control, and described them in terms of categories, including “lies,” “exaggerations,” “half-truths,” “secrets,” and "diversionary responses."
+They observed several forms of information control, and described them in terms of categories, including "lies", "exaggerations", "half-truths", "secrets", and "diversionary responses".
 They also observed that the vast majority (61.5%) of utterances in important conversations were not completely honest, but controlled information in some fashion.